Guiding Token-Sparse Diffusion Models: Acknowledgments

 \section{Acknowledgments}

+This work has been supported by the Horizon Europe project ELLIOT (GA No. 101214398), the German Federal Ministry for Economic Affairs and Energy within the project “NXT GEN AI METHODS – Generative Methoden für Perzeption, Prädiktion und Planung”, the project “GeniusRobot” (01IS24083) funded by the Federal Ministry of Research, Technology and Space (BMFTR), and the BMWE ZIM-project (No. KK5785001LO4) “conIDitional LoRA”.
+The authors gratefully acknowledge the Gauss Center for Supercomputing for providing compute through the NIC on JUWELS/JUPITER at JSC and the HPC resources supplied by the NHR@FAU Erlangen.
 We would like to thank Shih-Ying Yeh, Rami Seid, David Glukhov, and Swayam Bhanded for the insightful discussions.
-This project has been supported by the project “GeniusRobot” (01IS24083) funded by the Federal Ministry of Research, Technology and Space (BMFTR), the Horizon Europe project ELLIOT (101214398), the project “NXT GEN AI METHODS - Generative Methoden für Perzeption, Prädiktion und Planung” of the Federal Ministry for Economic Affairs and Energy (BMWE), and the bidt project KLIMA-MEMES.
-The authors gratefully acknowledge the Gauss Center for Supercomputing for providing compute through the NIC on JUWELS/JUPITER at JSC and the HPC resources supplied by the NHR @ FAU Erlangen.
 Further, we would like to thank Owen Vincent for continuous technical support.

 {

 }

 [1]{